San Antonio On a Budget

 San Antonio is known for its hot summers.
 It's not uncommon for temperatures to reach above 100 degree Fahrenheit between the months of May and September.
 Even during the spring or fall months, temperatures can stay uncomfortably hot.
 Winter is cool and rainy, but not unpleasant.

-SightsThe city has many museums and parks, but most people are most intrigued by the famous River Walk area.
+SightsThe city has many museums and parks, and many visitors are excited to find so many things to do in San Antonio.
+Many people are most intrigued by the famous River Walk area.
 The River Walk runs on both sides of the scenic San Antonio River.
-There are many restaurants, cafes and shops along the walk and you can easily pass a few hours wandering through the area.
-It's particularly popular in the evening when the nightlife is in full swing, but during the day it's fun to take a boat tour that will take you over the course of the river.
+There are many restaurants, cafes and shops along the walk and you can easily pass a few hours wandering through the area any time of the year.
+It's particularly popular in the evening when the nightlife is in full swing, but during the day it's fun to take a boat tour that will take you over the course of the river any time of the year.
+As the weather in Texas is generally warm all year round, San Antonio is one of the warmest places in the U.S. to visit in January.

 Another very popular and famous sight in San Antonio is the Alamo.
 It's a historic mission which was the sight of the well known Battle of the Alamo in 1836.
 You can enter the building for free, but if you're in town on a popular weekend you should expect to wait in line for awhile.
 Inside there are several plaques and information boards that give you a history of the area.
 The grounds around the building have some very nice gardens which are also worth a visit.